xaxxon/v8toolkit/README.md

 NOTE: If you plan on using the boost libraries that have to be compiled (as opposed to header-only ones), you'll need to build boost with libc++.
 Here is an example on how to do that: https://gist.github.com/jimporter/10442880

+##### Quick Boost "install"
+`boost::format` is a header-only library, so you can just use the -I flag to point the compiler at the headers in the untar'd source.

 #### Build v8toolkit